Bird identification courses

 Birds Queensland has an excellent library of audio-visual aids, book references, and serial publications on all aspects of birds and birding.
 Members have full access to the Birds Queensland Library Catalogue by arrangement with the particular librarian office bearers looking after these different sections.
 (Refer also to the Contact Us page).

-See also the web pages in the Information section for bird identification tables, references, and fact sheets.
+See also the web pages in the Education section for bird identification tables, references, and fact sheets.